 PWS: He definitely has.
 Have you been approached about being a guest coach down at the Performance Center?
 With your host of experience, you would be a priceless asset to the future generation of wrestlers.

 KURT ANGLE: I believe that this will be something that I will do.
 It will be one of many things, but I would expect that after the Hall of Fame, as I said, I have not spoken to anyone about what I’m doing after that.
 Just right now, the focus is the Hall of Fame.
 They want to make this as successful a night as any night.

 And a successful night Friday, March 31st became.
-This marks the night Kurt Angle finally comes home – a night where he will get the chance to share his story with millions of people while also being honored for his countless contributions to the world of sports entertainment.
+It was the night Kurt Angle finally came home – a night where he will get the chance to share his story with millions of people while also being honored for his countless contributions to the world of sports entertainment.

 If you enjoyed this piece, be sure not to miss the following articles on our site:

 - Drugs in Wrestling: The Destructive Truth About Steroid Use in the WWE and Beyond

 - WWE Drug Testing | Sean Waltman on Beating Test via Corrupt Administrator

 - Kurt Angle on Almost Breaking Undertaker’s Streak, Making Hogan Tap Out, and More